EPP vs. EDR [How to Choose the Best Endpoint Protection Platform]

 Privileged Access Management andApplication Control– our PAM solution can remove permanent rights and give rights when needed, for the period that they’re necessary; the rights granted can be revoked at any time, while all actions will be logged for a full audit trail.

 In conclusion, it’s important to revisit the basic principles of EPP and EDR.

 Most EPP approaches are signature-based – they prevent attacks by identifying threats based on known file signatures.
 A file signature refers to “a unique identifying number located at the beginning of a file.
 This number identifies the type of file, giving information about the data contained within the actual file.”

-EPP tools today also offer dynamic fileless analysis and prevention, malicious static file detection, behavioural analysis and Machine Learning model detection.
+EPP tools today also offer dynamic fileless analysis and prevention, malicious static file detection, behavioral analysis, and Machine Learning model detection.

-EDR platforms combine next-gen antivirus elements with additional tools, providing real-time anomaly detection and alerting, forensic analysis and endpoint remediation.
-They collect and analyze data from a network’s endpoints and use artificial intelligence, machine learning and behavioural analysis to actively neutralize attacks.
+EDR platforms combine next-gen antivirus elements with additional tools, providing real-time anomaly detection and alerting, forensic analysis, and endpoint remediation.
+They collect and analyze data from a network’s endpoints and use artificial intelligence, machine learning, and behavioral analysis to actively neutralize attacks.

 Moreover, EDR solutions also provide incident response capabilities to help security teams respond to cyberattacks faster and in a more efficient manner.

 Top Features of an EDR Solution